D3SOX/arch-guide/docs/installation/useful-packages.md

 🔇 PulseAudio fix notifications muting some media players

-When entering a voice call any media applications might be muted.
+When entering a voice call, any media applications might be muted.
 To disable this:
 ```bash
 nano /etc/pulse/default.pa
 ```